eranschweitzer/synfeeder/README.md

 There is (as of yet) no user manual.
 Instead the [FEN-report][3] in `docs` as well as reference [\[1\]][1] provide a fairly detailed overivew of the work.

 ## Known Issues
+- The distribution transformer in real systems generally has taps and varies these taps to get the load on the feeder to a desired point.
+Currently the tap entry in the `branch` matrix is determined based on the ratio between the system voltages (HV=110 kV, MV=10 kV) and the nominal voltages of the transformer.
-- The distribution transformer is the main culprit in terms of voltage drop.
+The voltage behavior over the transfomer is the least predictable in the output.
-The current selection algorithm attempts to mitigate this but is not always successful and as a result the powerflow may fail to converge.
-There are two quick ways to address this:
+Eventually, there should probably be a step to come up with good settings but currently there are two quick ways to play with the set point:
   1. **Tap Setting** Reducing the tap setting from 1 to 0.98 or so will help raise the voltage on the low voltage side.
+Conversely, increasing the tap from 0.92 to 0.94 will lower the low voltage terminal.
-  2. **Reactive Support** Adding a shunt reactance to support the voltage at the low-voltage bus can help raise the voltage For example, take a look at `e.qdownstream(1)` which is roughly the reactive power in the transformer in MVAr, and add a fraction of this to `mpc.bus(2,BS)`.
+  2. **Reactive Support** Adding a shunt reactance to support the voltage at the low-voltage bus can help raise or lower the voltage.
+For example, take a look at `e.qdownstream(1)` which is roughly the reactive power in the transformer in MVAr, and add a fraction of this to `mpc.bus(2,BS)` if trying to rais the low voltage terminal.

 ## To Do
 - Options argument to change some of the defaults in the `single_feeder_gen` function.